Learn about your rights after an injury at a hotel in

 - Burns or scalds.
 Hot water in showers or sinks that is improperly regulated can cause severe burns.
 Additionally, malfunctioning equipment like coffee makers or hairdryers can also lead to burns.

-- Elevator and escalator injuries.
-Improperly maintained or malfunctioning elevators and escalators can cause a range of injuries, from minor bruises to more severe trauma like fractures or even amputations in extreme cases.
+- Elevator and automatic door injuries.
+Improperly maintained or malfunctioning automatic doors, elevators, and escalators can cause a range of injuries, from minor bruises to more severe trauma like fractures or even amputations in extreme cases.

 - Bed bug bites.
 Hotels that do not maintain adequate cleanliness standards may have bed bug infestations, leading to bites that can cause allergic reactions, infections and emotional distress.